thudfactor/thudfactor/src/posts/2023/07/resize/index.md

 ### You don’t have to manage events

 And there are a lot of events to manage.
-My process here is to attach `move` and `up` events on `down`, then detatch the `move` and `up` events on `up` so they are not continuiously firing.
+My process here is to attach `move` and `up` events on `down`, then detach the `move` and `up` events on `up` so they are not continuously firing.
 And since I am working in a React environment, I also need to clean these events up when the component that owns them is removed and/or re-rendered to avoid memory leaks or rapidly multiplying event listeners handling the same event.

 ### Browser-native resizing is smooth right out of the box